 The instep and bridge should be held snug in place comfortably by a good lacing system to prevent blisters.

-The toe should be roomy enough to allow the forefoot and toes to splay and spread naturally with each step.
+The roomy toe box should be spacious enough to allow the forefoot and toes to splay and spread naturally with each step.
 There should be enough room between the toe and the tip of the when walking downhill and stopping abruptly, to prevent bruising the toes

 GOOD TRACTION ON YOUR CHOSEN TERRAIN (DRY AND WET)